stefanocarpin/MRTP/README.md

 We recommend `turtlebot` if you're just wanting to play around in the ROS2 environment without any simulation.

 You can pull and run the image with `make bash ROBOT=<your_desired_robot>` and may now follow along with the book from this point.
+If you want to run multiple shells within the container, run `make shell ROBOT=<your_desired_robot>` from outside after you've spawned the container.

 ### Husky
 For Clearpath Husky, we've provided a script to spawn the Gazebo simulation using their provided environment.
 To run, execute `make husky` once inside your container.

+### Turtlebot
+For Turtlebot4, we've provided a script to spawn the Gazebo simulation using their provided environment.
+To run, execute `make turtlebot` once inside your container.